 What do you want from a smartwatch?
 It’s an important question to ask in an increasingly fragmented wearables market, and for a certain group of people the Michael Kors Access Grayson could represent the ideal answer.

 Launching with Android Wear 2.0 software onboard, it has now been updated to the rebranded Wear OS platform.
 As with previous smartwatches from the American fashion brand, the focus is on style rather than the spec sheet.

 There are a couple of pretty basic functions missing as a result, but maker Fossil appears to have focused on nailing the core essentials - with considerable success.

 Michael Kors Access Grayson price and release date

 - Price: $350/£349 (around AU$589)

-The Michael Kors Access Grayson hit US and UK shops in September, with a fixed price of $350/£349 (around AU$450).
+The Michael Kors Access Grayson hit US, UK and Australia in September 2017 with a fixed price of $350 / £349 / AU$449.
 It’s available direct from the Michael Kors website, as well as from House of Fraser here in the UK.

 - Looks and feels like a proper fashion watch

 - Three hardware buttons, including a rotating crown